marcadamcarter/pantry-scanner/README.md

   - (Optional) Upload a manually created **iOS App Store** provisioning profile for the bundle ID

 > No secrets are stored in the repository; they live in Codemagic.

 ---

-## Security & Privacy

-- Do **not** commit secrets, private keys, or provisioning profiles.
-- Restrict any API keys (if added later) by bundle ID and domain where possible.

----